Shagital/adonisjs-crud-generator/README.md

 - `adonis crud:model tableName`: This creates model file with relationships
 - `adonis crud:permission tableName`: This creates migration file for crud permissions
 - `adonis crud:view tableName`: This creates vue files
-- `adonis crud:init tableName`: This runs all of the above commands
+- `adonis crud:generate tableName`: This runs all of the above commands

 ## Options
 - `--connection`: This option allows you specify which DB connection to use for the command e.g